kodethon/Docs/source/programming-problems/custom.rst

 - cache (Optional)

     Can be used to save data for grading the next submission.
+This information will be saved in **metadata.json**

 - tests (Optional)